Healthy Homes Assessment Woodridge

 Woodridge Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory to all Woodridge and New Zealand rental homes where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is required to all Woodridge and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords have to keep records to demonstrate compliance with all Healthy Homes Standard that apply or will be applied during the tenancy of an apartment rental.
+• Property managers and landlords have to keep records to demonstrate compliance with all Healthy Homes Standards that apply or will apply throughout the tenancy period of their rental properties.

-• Private landlords and property managers should ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenancy.
+• Property managers and private landlords must ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any renewal, new or a change in tenancy.

-• All boarder houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 From 1 July 2023

-• All houses let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes